physrisk/website-source/articles/2010/long-range-memory-stochastic-model-return.md

 here \\\(  \xi\_i  \\\) is Gaussian noise (zero mean, unit variance) and
 \\\(  \kappa  \\\) is numerical precision parameter.

-[html5-interactive
+[html5-interactive width="520" height="615" mode="iframe"
-url="/uploads/models/grk-return-model/index.html"
-width="515" height="615" mode="iframe"]
+url="/uploads/models/grk-return-model/index.html"]

 If you came here to find the previously used Java applet, it is still available [here](/uploads/models/old-java/return-model-en.html).